stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (meisenbach-stat6250): The descriptor portion is created at the end of the compilation phase.
 How does the program know how many observations there are before the data is read?
 - Question (dlee117−stat6250): What are the two automatic variables that can be used for processing contained in the program data vector?
 - Question (kveng−stat6250): What is compilation phase?
+- Answer (aoneill2−stat6250): During the compilation phase, each statement is scanned for syntax errors.
 - *Question* (lwang30-stat6250): What are the two phases of a data step process ?
+- Question (aoneill2−stat6250): What heppens during the execution phase of a SAS DATA step?